archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 #### Automate DNS

 Currently our DNS is manually managed and provided by Hetzner.
-Since we use terraform now it would be logical manage our DNS also with terraform.
+Since we use terraform now it would be logical to manage our DNS with terraform also.

 ## Package standards and Quality